LutherTS/jscomments/README.md

 _The `compress` and `resolve` commands make each other entirely reversible._

+### New command: `comment-variables placeholders`

+Creates Comment Variables placeholders right next to the single sources of truth where Comment Variables are defined.
+(See in config example below.)

 ## Flags

 **The CLI tool also comes with three flags initially:**